Lvov-Sandomierz Offensive: Encirclement at Brody (Brody Cauldron)

-German artillery from both Corps and the 18th Artillery Division tried by failed to saturate the narrow breakthrough area dubbed the Koltiv Corridor because it was too spread out on the high ground to be able to concentrate its fire to be effective.
-A hasty counterattack by the 1st Panzer and 8th Panzer Divisions took place, accompanied by elements of the SS Division Galicia.
-While the infantry fought well, the 1 Panzer Division and the 8th Panzer division got hit by a massive air assault.
-The 8 Panzer Division fared worse as its commander General Friebe disobeyed specific orders and moved his tanks on an open and exposed road.

-The German command responded to this unforgivable mistake by declaring 'Friebe was sick' and replacing him as the divisional commander.
-Despite initial gains, the 1st Ukrainian Front finally managed to halt the German attack, with the help of the 2nd Air Army which dropped 17,200 bombs on the attacking German tanks.
-The absence of 8th Panzer Division meant that the attack was doomed to fail.
-The commander of 8th Panzer had ignored explicit orders, and attempted to lead his force on a short cut.
-Instead, the division was strung out on the Zolochiv - Zboriv section of the Lvov - Ternopil road, and suffered immense losses from Red Air Force Il-2s.
+German artillery from both Corps and the 18th Artillery Division tried but failed to saturate the narrow breakthrough area dubbed the Koltiv Corridor because it was too spread out on the high ground to be able to concentrate its fire to be effective.
+A hasty counterattack by the 1st Panzer Division and the 8th Panzer Division took place, accompanied by elements of the SS Division Galicia.
+While the infantry fought well, the 1st Panzer Division and the 8th Panzer Division were hit by a massive air assault.
+The 8th Panzer Division fared worse as its commander General Friebe disobeyed orders and moved his tanks on an open and exposed road.
+The German command responded to this unforgivable mistake by declaring that Friebe was "sick" and replacing him as the divisional commander.
+Despite initial gains, the 1st Ukrainian Front finally managed to halt the German attack, with the help of the 2nd Air Army, which dropped 17,200 bombs on the attacking German tanks.
+The absence of the 8th Panzer Division meant that the attack was doomed to fail.
+The commander of 8th Panzer Division had ignored his orders and tried to lead his force on a short cut.
+Instead, the division was strung out on the Zolochiv–Zboriv section of the Lvov–Ternopil road, and suffered immense losses from Red Air Force Il-2s.
 Despite this, the southern attack was slowing.